-Horizontal Directional Drilling (HDD), describes the trenchless method of installing underground infrastructures without needing to disturb the surface.
+Horizontal Directional Drilling (HDD) describes the trenchless method of installing underground infrastructures without disturbing the surface.

 Pre-project planning ensures we are aware of all pre-existing underground services.

-Global Utility Construction are horizontal directional drilling experts.
+Global Utility Construction is a horizontal directional drilling expert.

 Our HDD crews use cable locators to locate and identify the existing underground infrastructure and locate any services not outlined in any plans.